Delphotostock - Fotolia

 The partnership council

-While the TCA article only applies for “the specified period”, which ends on either the date of the EU granting adequacy or four to six months after 1 January (whichever comes first), Korff said it can be “extended by the EU and the UK at will”, essentially kicking the problem down the road.
+While the TCA article only applies for “the specified period”, which ends on either the date of the EU granting adequacy or four to six months after 1 January (whichever comes first), Korff said it could be “extended by the EU and the UK at will”, essentially kicking the problem down the road.

 This is because other provisions in the TCA establish a Partnership Council, which will be comprised of co-chairs from the EU and UK and take its decisions, according to the TCA, “by mutual consent”.

 The TCA added that each party “may decide on the publication of the decisions and recommendations of the Partnership Council” in their respective official journals or online.